 Technical Measure Guidelines Measure Existing Equipment Documentation Requirements Proposed Equipment and Installation Requirements LEDs (NWS eligible) • No existing LEDs An inventory of existing fixtures must be provided, including: Documentation of existing fixture wattages supported by documentation, or program protocol values Downstate LED A LAMPS ENERGY STAR® Minimum 3-year warranty Must be permanently mounted or hardwired All in-unit LEDs must be installed by subcontractors, and they are required to remove the old equipment for an inspection (bag and tag required for downstate).
-Upstate LED LAMPS ENERGY STAR® Minimum 3-year warranty All in-unit LEDs must be installed by subcontractors, and they are required for downstate).
+Upstate LED LAMPS ENERGY STAR® Minimum 3-year warranty All in-unit LEDs must be installed by subcontractors, and they are required to remove the old equipment for an inspection (bag and tag required for downstate).
 Faucet Aerators • Existing faucet aerators must be rated at a minimum flow rate of 2.2 GPM kitchen, 1.5 GPM bathroom.
-Existing faucet aerators must be "bagged and tagged" for inspection Up to four per unit <=1.5 GPM installed in kitchen <=1 GPM installed in bathroom New bathroom aerators must be certified as EPA WaterSense Low-Flow Showerhead • Existing showerhead must be rated at a minimum flow rate of 2.0 GPM Existing showerhead must be "bagged and tagged" for inspection Swivel- or wand-type showerhead New showerhead must have a flow rate < 2.0 GPM New showerhead must be certified as EPA WaterSense
+Existing faucet aerators must be "bagged and tagged" for inspection Up to four per unit &lt;=1.5 GPM installed in kitchen &lt;=1 GPM installed in bathroom New bathroom aerators must be certified as EPA WaterSense Low-Flow Showerhead • Existing showerhead must be rated at a minimum flow rate of 2.0 GPM Existing showerhead must be "bagged and tagged" for inspection Swivel- or wand-type showerhead New showerhead must have a flow rate &lt; 2.0 GPM New showerhead must be certified as EPA WaterSense